Flapping your glider

 I have used flapping successfully many times, but it needs to be used with caution.
 Flapping the wing on your way down creates a very inefficient glider and significantly degrades the glide.
 It can be used as long as the pilot is very aware of the stall point and does not cross it.

-The bottom line is that if you are higher above the ground than you would like to free-fall, don't do it.
+The bottom line is that if you are higher above the ground than you would like to free-fall, you may want to think twice about doing this maneuver to get down.